The Doctor (Once Upon a Time): Production

 "The Doctor" was co-written by executive producers Edward Kitsis and Adam Horowitz, while Lost veteran Paul Edwards served as director.
 David Anders was persuaded to take the part of Dr. Whale after discovering his counterpart would be Dr. Frankenstein, though it took the series a year to reveal Whale's fairytale counterpart.
 Anders drew inspiration from Gene Wilder and the film Young Frankenstein.

 This episode marks the final appearance by actor Sebastian Stan as the Mad Hatter/Jefferson.
-He departed the series due to his obligations to the Broadway play Picnic and the Marvel feature film Captain America: The Winter Soldier.
+He departed the series due to his obligations to the Broadway play Picnic and the Marvel Studios feature film Captain America: The Winter Soldier.